emilk/eon/README.md

 }
 ```

-Both keys and values of a Con map can be any Con value.
+Both keys and values of a Eon map can be any Eon value.
 This is significantly different from e.g. JSON, where keys can only be strings.
 So, a reverse map (from code to country name) can we written as: